Mary Pratt (1935-2018)

 Excerpt from artist statement in Discovery exhibition publication, organized by the Discovery Consortium, St. John's, NL, 1997.

-Mary (West) Pratt is one of Canada's most important and popular realist painters.
-She is known for her perceptive depiction of light and for the themes of domestic life that recur in her work.
+Mary (West) Pratt was one of Canada's most important and popular realist painters.
+She was known for her perceptive depiction of light and for the themes of domestic life that recur in her work.

 Education and Personal Life

 Pratt was born in Fredericton, New Brunswick in 1935.
 In 1953, she enrolled in Mount Allison University's Fine Arts Department, where she studied under the prominent Canadian painters Alex Colville, Lawren P. Harris, and Ted Pulford.
 Pratt received a Certificate in Fine Arts in 1956 and a Bachelor of Fine Arts in 1961.

 By then, she was married to the Newfoundland artist Christopher Pratt.
 The two moved to St. John's in 1961, where Mary taught painting at Memorial University's Extension Service for two years.
 In 1963, the Pratts moved to the community of Salmonier in St. Mary's Bay.

 Domestic demands took up much of Mary Pratt's time, and she had little time to paint until her four children had reached school age.
 In March 1967, she had her first solo exhibition at the Memorial University Art Gallery (now The Rooms Provincial Art Gallery).
 Her career quickly advanced in the 1970s as her work toured the country in such shows as SCAN, organized by the Vancouver Art Gallery in 1974; Some Canadian Women Artists, organized by the National Gallery of Canada in 1975; and Aspects of Realism, organized by The Gallery in Stratford, Ontario in 1976.